sakitam-fdd/ol-extent/README.md

 # ol-extent

-> a JavaScript library for openlayers extent
+> a JavaScript library for openlayers extent, It is important to note that the current version has changed a lot You have to look at the examples or look at the relevant documents.

 [![Build Status](https://travis-ci.org/sakitam-fdd/ol-extent.svg?branch=master)](https://www.travis-ci.org/sakitam-fdd/ol-extent)
 [![codecov](https://codecov.io/gh/sakitam-fdd/ol-extent/branch/master/graph/badge.svg)](https://codecov.io/gh/sakitam-fdd/ol-extent)